Leo-Cifuentes/Exercises-JS/README.md

 # Exercises
-Repo for practicing and resolve some exercise.
+Repo for practicing and resolve some exercise in javascript.